Corporate Governance Guidelines

-Each Committee charter specifies a minimum number of Committee meetings to be held each year.
-Committee Chairs, in consultation with management and other Committee members, will determine the frequency and length of any additional meetings of the Committee.
+Committee Chairs, in consultation with management and other Committee members, will determine the frequency and length of meetings of their respective Committee.

 Committee Chairs provide a report to the full Board of the activities and decisions and recommendations of the Committee.

 The Chair of each Committee, in consultation with members of management and staff, will develop the Committee's agenda.
 Individual Committee members are also encouraged to suggest additional topics for inclusion on the agenda.